zmitchell/tinkering.xyz/content/installing-nixos.md

 The chosen one?

-I ignore responsibilities to find some time, I dig deep to summon my courage, dash across the house with the ethernet cable, and fumble to get the flash drive plugged into my desktop.
+I ignore responsibilities to find some time, I dig deep to summon my courage, I dash across the house with the ethernet cable, and I fumble to get the flash drive plugged into my desktop.
 I run `disko-install`.

 It works on the first try!